 Hot, Cold, and Neutral Real Estate Markets

-When most people decide to sell or buy a home, very few people stop to take the temperature of the marketplace or wonder if the market is conducive to the goals at hand.
+Far too few people who decide to sell or buy a home stop to take the temperature of the marketplace.
+They have no idea if the market is conducive to the goals at hand.
 That's because most folks tend to think of their home as a place to live and not as an investment.